swch/strivve-docs/src/pages/resources/index.md

 These resources provide information regarding the integration, implemenation, and operation for the CardUpdatr and CardSavr products.

-The fastest way to get your integration up and running is to use our [Quickstart guide](/resources/sdks/) or, if your environment supports it, the [Postman guide](/resources/sdks/Using%20Postman/).
+The fastest way to get your integration up and running is to use our [Quickstart guide](/resources/sdks/) or, if your environment has signing disabled, you can use the [Step-by-Step guide](/resources/sdks/Using%20Postman/) to place your first card at a merchant site.

 We’ve attempted to make this documentation user-friendly but if you have any questions, please contact us at support@strivve.com.

 ### Glossary